AmineSagaama/lawn-mower/README.md

 # License

-The Spring Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+The lawn-mower application is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).